Semi Truck Insurance: Providers, Coverage & Costs

 All owner-operators need physical damage insurance to protect their investment in their trucks, and this includes drivers under a lease.
 Most motor carriers’ liability insurance extends to drivers, but that doesn’t cover physical damage to the driver’s truck.

 Motor truck cargo insurance covers your responsibility for the cargo you carry, typically paying out when it’s lost or damaged.
-The coverage isn’t a legal requirement, but it’s recommended for all owner-operators and for-hire motor carriers.
+Common claim triggers for motor truck cargo insurance include:

 - Fire